OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

 **Identify any gaps or areas for further exploration**

     -I need to networking more so that I can find out more about these two industries, find out how  challenging it is to get into the industry and challenges developers face in their careers.

-    - Learn more about javascript, as I have not grasped the concept as yet.
+    - I need to learn more about Javascript, as I have not grasped the concept as yet.

 ### Part 3: SMART Career Goals